 The acceptance of an ExCB may be suspended or withdrawn by the ExMC if the ExCB no longer fulfils the conditions of 10.1.1 or if in the opinion of the ExMC, the ExCB hampers the aim, operation or development of the IECEx Certified Service Facilities Scheme, fails to take action regarding misuse of IECEx Service Facility Certificate, or violates these Rules.
 Before such a decision is made, the ExCB shall be given the opportunity to take corrective action over a period of six months and state its own opinion on the matter.

-A decision to suspend or withdraw the acceptance of an ExCB shall require agreement at a meeting of the ExMC by a majority of at least four fifths of the total number of members.
-Members not attending that meeting shall have the right to cast their vote in writing by registered mail, or e-mail to the Secretary of the ExMC prior to the meeting.In case of a suspension or a withdrawal, the certification body in question shall not be allowed to claim any relationship with the IECEx Certified Service Facilities Scheme.
+A decision to suspend or withdraw the acceptance of an ExCB shall require agreement at a meeting of the ExMC by a majority of at least four fifths of the total number of IECEx System Member Bodies voting.
+Where dealt with at a Meeting, Members not attending that meeting shall have the right to cast their vote in writing by registered mail, or e-mail to the Secretary of the ExMC prior to the meeting.

-Acceptance of existing ExCBs

-ExCBs previously accepted according to IECEx 02, IECEx Certified Equipment Scheme, shall be assessed according to 10.1.3.
+Where, in the opinion of the IECEx Executive Secretary, a matter is considered so serious, for example an item or action that might bring the reputation of IEC and IECEx into question, that it requires immediate action, an ExCB may be suspended following consultation and support with the IECEx Chairman and at least two thirds of Members of the IECEx Executive.
+The IECEx Secretariat shall within 1 month, inform ExMC Members of the decision with an indication of the date of suspension.

+In such cases the IECEx Chairman shall report, with supporting information, at the next ExMC meeting for review of the decision to continue with suspension or withdrawal of the ExCB acceptance or if the decision needs to be taken before the next ExMC meeting this matter shall be dealt with via voting by correspondence by a majority of at least four fifths of the total number of members voting.

+In case of a suspension or a withdrawal, the certification body in question shall not be allowed to claim any relationship with the IECEx Certified Service Facilities Scheme.

 IECEx publications

 Types of publications